LPDLG/TCSMAF/README.md

 ## Project Profile

-This repository is used for demonstrations and testing based on the HieWoodNet framework.
-We have uploaded sample image.
+This repository demonstrates the TCSMAF framework, designed for inpainting missing or damaged regions in traditional Chinese paintings.
+By utilizing a twin cascade spatial multi-scale attention filtering mechanism, our method preserves the unique stylistic and spatial characteristics of traditional artworks during the inpainting process.
+We provide sample images along with inpainted results to highlight the effectiveness of this approach.
+Each dataset, including Places2, MuralVerse, CelebA, and others, contains around 20 images to illustrate the framework’s capabilities.

 ## Method Overview